-A store generating $30,000 a month could be losing $25,000 a year in revenue due to a delay of just one second.
+A store generating $30,000 a month could lose $25,000 a year in revenue due to a delay of just one second.
 For a store slower than that, the loss would be even greater.

 So to help you ensure that your theme isn’t preventing your website from loading as quickly as it could, we’ve compared the performance of 10 of the fastest WooCommerce themes available in 2022.

 Some of them have been explicitly designed for WooCommerce stores, while others are general-purpose options that have good eCommerce templates and features.
-Most of these themes claim to be the fastest available, while others have been included as they’re very popular options.
+Most of these options claim to be the fastest WordPress theme for WooCommerce available, while others have been included as they’re very popular alternatives.

 You can view the full results of the tests and find out exactly how the tests were run later on in this article; however, here’s a quick summary explaining which themes were the fastest.